The Simple Version:

 You can unsubscribe from our email marketing at anytime by clicking a link in the campaigns, OR emailing: email@example.com

-If you join ATOMIC, our membership site, we ask for a bit more information to make the service as good as possible, including your telephone number and address.
+If you are a member of ATOMIC, we ask for a bit more information to make the service as good as possible, including your telephone number and address.
 We do not share or sell this information to anyone.
 Nor do we use this for marketing purposes.
-If you wish us to delete any information we have, or cancel your account please email email@example.com.
+If you wish us to delete any information we have, or cancel your account please email firstname.lastname@example.org.

 We do not hold or process payment information or passwords.
-All payments are taken through Stripe - and we do not see any of those details.
+All payments are taken through Stripe - and we do not have access to any of those details.

 The Official Version: